ArielTowne/ArielTowne.github.io-Microlearning/styles/readme.txt

-contain the CSS code used to style your content (for example, setting text and background colors)
+Contains the CSS code used to style the content (for example, setting text and background colors).